Living alone is a risk pattern, not a diagnosis

 Can Japan Care Concierge check the situation before a crisis?

-We can help organize information, identify local conversations, prepare questions, and build a practical next-step plan for the family.
+We can help organize information, identify local conversations, prepare questions, and build a practical next-step plan for the family, including setting up the monitoring and escalation structure described here.

 How Japan Care Concierge can help